1.0 Objects of the Trust

 11.3.4 A joint funding proposal which by default will be based on a pro-rata allocation, based on the average of the last three years’ annual grants as spent by each Trust.
 If an alternative funding proposal is presented, the rationale for this should be explained.

 11.4 Alternatively, if the Nationwide application is recommended by the Chairperson’s Group for consideration then one Trust must assume the role of host Trust and act in accordance with this policy.

 11.5 The host Trust will remain the point of contact throughout the project and agrees to obtain any additional information requested by the other Trusts.

 11.6 All Trusts are to advise the host Trust of their expected decision date, upon receipt of the Nationwide application, and the approval or decline grant decision and amount as soon as possible.

 11.7 Once sufficient funding has been confirmed from participating Trusts for the project to be viable, then the host Trust will notify all the Trusts.
 Those Trusts that have approved funding will either be invoiced by the host Trust for the amount approved or alternatively these Trusts can pay the organisation/group direct.

-11.8 If requested by the majority of participating Trusts, an audit of the donation will be arranged by and at the cost of the host Trust.
+11.8 If requested by the majority of participating Trusts, an audit of the grant will be arranged by and at the cost of the host Trust.
 Once completed the result of the audit shall be shared with the participating Trusts by the host Trust.

 Approved February 2018